modul/numbers/README.md

 stack install
 ```

-Additionally you can run unit tests or generate library documentation:
+To run unit tests or generate library documentation:

 ``` sh
 # Run the test suite.